Design Build-Program |

 WisDOT's Design-Build Program is a collaborative contracting process that brings the engineering and construction industries together at the outset of a highway improvement project.
 Traditionally in Wisconsin, these processes have always been separated, where a designer plans the project and a construction company will then execute on those plans.

 Starting in 2019, the State of Wisconsin allowed WisDOT to structure a design-build option into the highway construction programs.
 The Design-Build Program is managed under the department’s Alternative Contracting Section.
-It is expected to be operational in 2021.
+WisDOT’s first design-build project was awarded in 2022.

 While not a solution for every scenario, design-build is able to create efficiency by eliminating administrative burden and enhancing the synergy, creativity and communication that ultimately brings a project into reality.